shadowezz/Productiv/docs/UserGuide.md

 * `PHONE` is the phone number of the contact.
 * `EMAIL` is the email address of the contact.
 * `DESCRIPTION` contains additional information about the contact, such as their job position.
-* You cannot add contacts with the same name and at least one other identity field (phone or email) that is the same, e.g. `add r/dev n/John p/123` will not work if a contact with the name `John` and phone `123` exists in the contact list.
+* You cannot add contacts with the same name and email as another existing contact, e.g. `add r/dev n/John e/john@email.com` will not work if another contact with the name `John` and email `john@email.com` exists in the contact list.

 Examples:
 * `add r/dev n/Jordan Woods p/81234567 e/johndoe@glutter.com`